silshack/spring2014/_posts/2014-02-11-brittanydatastructures.md

 ```

 def reducer(file):

+'''
-'''Reduces the file produced by stringManipulationPG.py, returning a single total for each token.
+Reduces the file produced by stringManipulationPG.py, returning a single total for each token.
 Returns output in plain text file, 'output.txt'.
-Code recycled from INLS690: Intro to Big Data & NoSQL, Erik Scott (modified delimeter from "\t" to ",")'''
+Code recycled from INLS690: Intro to Big Data & NoSQL, Erik Scott (modified delimeter from "\t" to ",")
+'''

     output = ''
     (last_key, sum_val) = (None, 0)
     file = open(file)